-The Field Workers
+The Field Partners and Workers

-The field workers facilitating CORE’s activities are all very committed individuals – some had worked as volunteers for our Nepali partner organisation, SOUP, for as much as 17 years.
-They work in the blazing sun, pouring monsoon rain, winter fog… amidst the chaos of the vegetable market and the squalor of the fruit market and garbage dump of Kathmandu.
-They are committed to working with these poorest people in Kathmandu, who eke out a living selling vegetables, portering fruit, and sorting through garbage for recyclable items.
+The field workers facilitating CORE’s activities are all very committed individuals – some had worked as volunteers for our Nepali partner organisations.
+They work in the blazing sun, pouring monsoon rain, winter fog… in poor remote villages in dense jungles on steep slopes or previously amidst the chaos of the vegetable market and the squalor of the fruit market and garbage dump of Kathmandu.
+They are committed to working with these poorest people in Nepal, who eke out a living as day labourers or gathering wild herbs in the forests or selling vegetables, portering fruit, and sorting through garbage for recyclable items in Kathmandu.

 Frances Klatzel Chairperson

 As a leader and friend, Wally is always enthusiastic.
 His accomplishments in planning, organizing and leading successful mountaineering expeditions established him as one of the world’s foremost international adventure guides.
 Now, under his leadership, hundreds of people reach the summits on each continent.
 His photographs have been published in National Geographic, Time Magazine, Wired Magazine, among others.

 Wally Berg Vice Chairperson